beshubh/writings/tech/scaling-messaging.md

  - type: [bulk, normal] default: normal

 body:
-  - file_url: A CSV file contains list of phone numbers
+  - fileURL: A CSV file contains list of phone numbers
   message: A JSON object containing the message content

 Code for this is pretty simple